A-SunsetMkt-Forks/Layouter/docs/readme.md

 </div>

+## New version preview
+- Plugin functionality will be available soon :smile:

 ## Features

 - **Always on the desktop**: Desktop level window, even if you click "Show Desktop" and it still displays on the desktop, the same is true on windows 11